 Have you ever wondered what’s inside your Macbook’s charger?

-This charger teardown looks at the numerous components in the charger and explains how they work together to power your laptop.
+In this charger teardown article, Ken Shirriff looks at the numerous components in the charger and explains how they work together to power your laptop.

 Most consumer electronics, from your cell phone to your television, use a switching power supply to convert AC power from the wall to the low-voltage DC used by electronic circuits.

 The switching power supply gets its name because it switches power on and off thousands of times a second, which turns out to be a very efficient way to do this conversion.